sriramk146/sriramk146/README.md

 ### 👋 Hello!

 Welcome to my GitHub profile.
-I'm a passionate Data Scientist with 3+ years of experience in the exciting world of data analysis and machine learning.
+I'm a passionate Data Scientist with 3.5+ years of experience in the exciting world of data analysis and machine learning.
 My journey in the data science field has been a thrilling ride of discovery and problem-solving.
 Here's a glimpse of what you'll find in my repositories:

 - 🤖 Machine Learning
 - 🧠 Deep Learning
 - 📊 Data Analysis and Visualization
 - 🔗 Data Pipelines and ETL
-- 📦 Open Source Contributions
+- 📦 Gen AI and AI Agents

 #Notable Skills
 - Machine Learning (Classical)
 - Deep Learning (ANN, CNN, NLU)
+- LLMOPs
+- AI Agents
 - Data Analytics
 - Vision Analytics
 - Data Story telling